Ready or Not 2: Here I Come (2026) Movie Review- Twice The Blondes, Double The Fun

 And I’m not just talking about the supposed made-up rumors of his past that have been debunked numerous times!
 I’m talking more of what’s come out recently with his connections to a certain someone that shall not be named because I don’t want to get banned from this website!
 Although MJ still has yet to be proven guilty of any particular involvement, I do wonder if more info comes out of of that before the film’s release, could that possibly affect the box office numbers for this movie and the overall reputation of Mr. Jackson?

 If not, then I could easily see Michael topping Bohemian Rhapsody as the highest grossing musical biopic of all time, possibly hovering around or even reaching the billion dollar mark.
-This seems like the kind of film that will get people who don’t go to theaters anymore off their couch, similar to the likes of Top Gun: Maverick and Barbenheimer.
+This seems like the kind of film that will get people who don’t go to theaters anymore off their couches, similar to the likes of Top Gun: Maverick and Barbenheimer.
 Even though this film will be released in April, this will likey be seen as the true kick-off to the summer movie season of 2026!

 5.)
 Toy Story 5